![if !IE]> <![endif]>

-FF Acanthus® supports 50 different languages such as Spanish, English, Portuguese, German and French in Latin and Other scripts.
-(Please note that not all languages are available for all formats.)
+FF Acanthus supports up to 50 different languages such as Spanish, English, Portuguese, German, French, Italian, Dutch, Swedish, Finnish, Danish, Irish, Basque, Luxembourgian, and Icelandic in Latin and other scripts.